Coronavirus Guidance for Athletics

-As the cases of Coronavirus increase across Northern Ireland, Athletics NI have put together some useful information below to help assist our clubs, athletes, coaches and officials during this time.
+Athletics NI have put together some useful information below to help assist our clubs, athletes, coaches and officials during the Coronavirus outbreak in Northern Ireland.

 This page will be updated on a regular basis, to reflect the latest guidance from the Government and Public Health Authority.